-Brazilian Jiu Jitsu is the most unintuitive sport you could take on.
+The following is a collection of Brazilian Jiu-Jitsu tips, ideas, concepts, and hacks.
+Brazilian Jiu-Jitsu (BJJ) is the most unintuitive sport you could take on.
 It is also one the most effective martial arts known to mankind.
 You should be sufficiently out of your comfort zone.
-The first couple months of Brazilian Jiu Jitsu are the most challenging.
+The first couple months of Jiu Jitsu are the most challenging.
 The first couple times on the mat will be a very very humbling experience.
 The upper belts and the other senior guys will have some sort of magical ability to stay three steps ahead of you.
-The head instructor might be too busy to give one on one time with you.
+The head instructor might be too busy to give one on one time to you.
 So here are Jiu Jitsu white belt tips that all white belts should take to heart in their first month of the sport…

-Jiu Jitsu white belt tips: Pick one move, make it yours
+Jiu Jitsu white belt tip: Pick one move, make it yours

 It’s most important for you as a beginner to focus in on one single offensive move.
 Let’s call this the alpha move.
 It can be any move.
 But you need to make this one move, your move.
 When the class is drilling technique you need to take every opportunity you can to drill your alpha.
 We say in BJJ that you need to practice the move 1000 times before you start doing it automatically.
 Maybe you’re the type of person that can master movement in under a thousand practices but for most of us; a thousand repetitions won’t hurt.
 You need to do this again and again until the movement requires zero thought.
 It would be helpful for you consider yourself the expert in your Jiu Jitsu school for this move.